simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 : show period balances (changes) at startup instead of historical balances

 `-F --flat`
-: show full account names, unindented (default)
+: show accounts as a list (default)

 `-T --tree`
 : show accounts as a tree